-Habitat: Stream banks, lake shores, bogs and wet meadows, at high elevations.
+Habitat: Stream banks, lake shores, bogs and wet meadows from middle elevations to the subalpine.

 Conservation Status: Sensitive in Washington (WANHP)